Relintai/pandemonium_engine_docs/tutorials/3d/csg_tools.md

 ![](img/csg_desk.png)

+Note:
-.. note:: CSG nodes inside a CSGCombiner will only process their operation
+ CSG nodes inside a CSGCombiner will only process their operation
           within the combiner.
 Therefore, CSGCombiners are used to organize CSG nodes.